v1.0.3 — Mar 9, 2026 — Inspect: real-time disk & network I/O monitor with record & replay. Download now · Free upgrade for all users.

 UI/UX Designer

-You quit Photoshop but 7 Adobe daemons are still running — CCXProcess, AdobeIPCBroker, CoreSync...
-Kill one in Activity Monitor?
-Another respawns it.
-They're protecting each other.
+You quit Photoshop but Adobe daemons keep running — CCXProcess, AdobeIPCBroker, CoreSync.
+Kill one in Activity Monitor, another respawns it.

 PIDKill: Monitor all Adobe processes.
-Kill them in the right order so they stay dead.
-Finally, silence.
+Auto-scan kills them as they respawn.
+They stay dead.

-PIDKill: Scan every 5 seconds.
-The process respawns?
+PIDKill: Auto-scan every 3–60 seconds.
+Process respawns?
 PIDKill kills it again.
 Automatically.
 Persistently.
-You win the war of attrition.

 Everything you need.